Teach English in Spain:

-All in all, I’ve enjoyed my experience working with BEDA in the Canary Islands.
+All in all, I enjoyed my experience working with BEDA in the Canary Islands.
 Since cost of living is cheaper here than Madrid, the monthly stipend goes a bit further.
-I supplement my income with a few private classes (2-5 hours a week) and some freelance gigs to support my wanderlust, but if I was more of a homebody I could get by without.
+I supplemented my income with a few private classes (2-5 hours a week) and some freelance gigs to support my wanderlust, but if I was more of a homebody I could have got by without.

 Over four years, I’ve worked with 3 BEDA schools, one of which was amazing in every possible way, one of which I enjoyed a lot and made some lifelong friends at, and one of which completely takes advantage of the Language Assistant program, using it as a way to score cheap English teachers and pushing way more responsibilities than are outlined in our contract.
 Point being, the schools can be hit or miss, but as far as I can tell the majority are above par.